gpecorino/Lyric_NLP_Analyzer/README.md

 ## Project Overview

-A multi-label theme classification model for song lyrics built on Longformer.
-Given a song's lyrics the model identifies which of 12 themes are present and returns a confidence score for each.
+A multi-label theme classification model for song lyrics built on [Longformer](https://huggingface.co/allenai/longformer-base-4096).
+Given a song's lyrics, the model identifies which of 12 themes are present and returns a confidence score for each.
 This project covers the full pipeline from :
 + Lyric scraping
 + Auto-labeling
 + Fine-tuning